 TIOBE is one of the most reputable sources in identifying the popularity and distribution of programming languages across the globe.
-This is the chart for January 2019, and you can see a list of platforms and languages here:
+This is their latest, and in it you can see a list of platforms and languages

-To sum things up, here’s the list of the most popular programming languages for January 2019:
+To sum things up, here’s the list of the top programming languages right now:

 Programming languages serve different purposes.

-- Languages like Java and C# are multi-purpose, high-level languages capable of delivering desktop and web applications, mobile apps (Android is built in Java), and different embedded or server-side solutions.
+- Java and C# are multi-purpose, high-level languages capable of delivering desktop and web applications, mobile apps (Android is built in Java), and different embedded or server-side solutions.

 - SQL is exclusively designed to manage relational databases.
 It is a complementary language to applications handling structured data.

-- Objective-C is the language behind iOS, recently followed by Swift which didn’t make it to Top 10.
+- Objective-C (currently not in the top 10) is the language behind iOS, recently followed by Swift.

-Our development team at DevriX has prepared a breakdown of the most popular languages and frameworks depending on the type of development service that clients need.
-This is not a complete list due to the large variety of platforms and languages, but is based on our 12 years of practical experience in the IT industry with different multinational technical corporations and organizations:
+Our development team at DevriX has prepared a breakdown of the top programming languages and frameworks depending on the type of development service that clients need.
+This is not a complete list due to the large variety of platforms and languages, but is based on our 11 years of practical experience in the IT industry with different multinational technical corporations and organizations: